-In 2019, NQF convened a new multistakeholder expert Committee - the Improving Diagnostic Quality & Safety/ Reducing Diagnostic Error: Measurement Considerations Committee-to revisit and build on the work of the 2017 NQF report.
+In 2019, NQF convened a new multistakeholder expert Committee-the Improving Diagnostic Quality & Safety/ Reducing Diagnostic Error: Measurement Considerations Committee-to revisit and build on the work of the 2017 NQF report.
 The Committee first reviewed the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework to identify any needed updates.
 The Committee also identified high-priority measures, measure concepts, current performance measures, and areas for future measure development that had emerged since the initial development of the 2017 Measurement Framework.
-Informed by these activities, the Committee developed practical guidance for the application of the Diagnostic Processes and Outcomes domain, including specific Use Cases to demonstrate how the framework can be operationalized in practice, as well as detailed recommendations for the reduction of diagnostic error.
-Diverse stakeholders, including healthcare organizations, clinicians, patients, payers, EHR vendors, policymakers and others, can use the practical guidance in this Report to apply the Diagnostic Processes and Outcomes domain of the 2017 Measurement Framework.
+Informed by these activities, the Committee developed practical guidance for the application of the Diagnostic Process and Outcomes domain, including specific use cases to demonstrate how the framework can be operationalized in practice, as well as detailed recommendations for measuring and reducing diagnostic error and improving patient safety.

+Diverse stakeholders, including healthcare organizations, clinicians, patients, payers, EHR vendors, policymakers, and others, can use the practical guidance and recommendations in this report to apply the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework and to measure and reduce diagnostic errors.
 Stakeholders can use existing measures and measurement concepts, as well as future measurement approaches, to identify specific opportunities for reducing diagnostic error and improving patient safety.
-The implementation strategies and solutions within the Report can subsequently be used to drive improvement in diagnostic processes and outcomes.
+The implementation strategies and solutions within the report can subsequently be used to drive improvement in diagnostic processes and outcomes.
 Organizations and stakeholders can also use existing measures, measure concepts, and future measurement approaches to measure the effectiveness of the interventions and solutions.
+Diverse stakeholders can implement the broad-scope, comprehensive recommendations included within this report to apply the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework, measure and reduce diagnostic errors, and measure and improve patient safety.